blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

     SQL Server virtual machines will rely on a combination of Availability Sets and SQL Server Availability Groups to maintain uptime and synchronization.
 The SQL Servers will belong to a separate Availability Set from the web servers and will also use an internal load balancer.

-6. Archive solution must not impact the current applications, which periodically pull historical data from the production system.
+6. We have seen some documentation surrounding the use of Availability Zones in Azure.
+What does Availability Zones provide over and above Availability Sets?
+Would this be a good option for us?

     **Potential answer**

+    Availability Zones would be suitable for Fabrikam’s solution providing that Availability Zones are available in your preferred region.
+Availability Zones provide you with added protection by separating resources across multiple local datacenters within a given region with separate networking, storage, power etc. However, the datacenters are still close enough to allow for synchronous replication between servers.
+Availability Zones also provide slightly higher SLAs for availability at 99.99% compared to 99.95% for Availability Sets.

+7. Archive solution must not impact the current applications, which periodically pull historical data from the production system.

+    **Potential answer**

     SQL Server Stretch Database does not require any changes to existing queries or applications; the location of the data is completely transparent to the application.
 The entire table is always online and can be queried.
 You will set the policy that determines where the data is stored, either on the local server or in Azure.

-7. Backups need to be secured offsite in less than two hours after completion.
+8. Backups need to be secured offsite in less than two hours after completion.

     **Potential answer**